vmarquet/movies/README.md

 * The Wailing 🇰🇷 [🍅](https://www.rottentomatoes.com/m/the_wailing)
 * pas vu: The Birth of a Nation ☀️
 * pas vu: https://www.rottentomatoes.com/m/the_edge_of_seventeen
-* bof: Moonlight #coming-of-age, Manchester by the Sea, The Neon Demon (Nicolas Winding Refn)
+* bof: Moonlight #coming-of-age, Manchester by the Sea, Paterson, The Neon Demon (Nicolas Winding Refn)

 [Césars 42](https://fr.wikipedia.org/wiki/42e_c%C3%A9r%C3%A9monie_des_C%C3%A9sar#Meilleur_film)